dmtaylor/costanza/README.md

 string config for the Postgres connection.
 It's recommended to leave this variable unset to avoid confusion.

 ## Troubleshooting
-- By default, the docker-compose file mounts the postgres db to `./db_data`.
-If you encounter the error "error checking context" relating to that directory, make sure the current user has read permission on the directory.
+- docker-compose mounts the postgres db under `/var/costanza/db_data` or `/var/costanza_dev/db_data`.
+If you're encountering issues with the db service, check that those directories exist and have proper permissions.
 - If you're having trouble getting the application to connect to the DB, verify that the environment variable `COSTANZA_DB_URL` is unset.